+Condition concerning the ownership of the in-house entity

+There must be no direct private capital participation in the controlled legal person with the exception of non-controlling and non-blocking forms of private capital participation required by national legislative provisions, in conformity with the Treaties, which do not exert a decisive influence on the controlled legal person.

+A (non-controlling and non-blocking) private capital participation in conformity with the Treaties refers to a private participation resulting from a transparent and non-discriminatory procedure in conformity with the Treaty principles.

+It is not required that the contracting authority using the services of an in-house entity owns shares in this entity, provided the in-house entity is 100% publicly owned and the other criteria indicated below are fulfilled.
+It is however difficult to envisage a set up where a contracting authority would effectively control an in-house entity without even partially owning that entity.

+Condition of control of public authorities over the in-house entity

-Firstly, the contracting authority must exercise a control over the legal person concerned which is similar to that which it exercises over its own departments.
-A contracting authority is deemed to exercise such control where it exercises a decisive influence over both strategic objectives and significant decisions of the controlled legal person.
-Such control may also be exercised by another legal person, which is itself controlled in the same way by the contracting authority, or jointly, provided the conditions laid down in Article 12(3) of the Directive are met.
+The contracting authority must exercise a control over the legal person concerned which is similar to that which it exercises over its own departments.
+Codifying the criteria identified by case law, Article 12(1) of the Directive provides that a contracting authority is deemed to exercise such control where it exercises a decisive influence over both strategic objectives and significant decisions of the controlled legal person.
+The indicators of decisive influence by the contracting authority over both strategic objectives and significant decisions of the entity referred to above in section 3.5.1.2 are therefore relevant.

-Secondly, the controlled legal person must carry out more than 80% of its activities in the performance of tasks entrusted to it by the controlling contracting authority or by other legal persons controlled by that contracting authority, regardless of the beneficiary of the contract performance.
+Such control may also be exercised by another legal person, which is itself controlled in the same way by the contracting authority (Article 12(1)), or jointly, provided the conditions laid down in Article 12(3) of the Directive are met.

-Thirdly, there must be no direct private capital participation in the controlled legal person with the exception of non-controlling and non-blocking forms of private capital participation required by national legislative provisions, in conformity with the Treaties, which do not exert a decisive influence on the controlled legal person.
-Except in cases of joint control, direct award of public contracts is also possible where a controlled legal person which is a contracting authority awards a contract to its controlling contracting authority, or to another legal person controlled by the same contracting authority, provided that there is no direct private capital participation in the legal person being awarded the public contract with the exception of non-controlling and non-blocking forms of private capital participation required by national legislative provisions, in conformity with the Treaties, which do not exert a decisive influence on the controlled legal person.
+Except in cases of joint control, direct award of public contracts is also possible where a controlled legal person which is a contracting authority awards a contract to its controlling contracting authority, or to another legal person controlled by the same contracting authority, provided that there is no direct private capital participation in the legal person being awarded the public contract with the exception of non-controlling and non-blocking forms of private capital participation required by national legislative provisions, in conformity with the Treaties, which do not exert a decisive influence on the controlled legal person (see Article 12(2)).